eProsima/Fast-DDS/examples/C++/LateJoiners/README.txt

 eProsima Fast RTPS provides users with a wide range of configuration options.
 This example has the objective of providing a testing ground where you can experiment and see the influence different combinations of parameters can have on the behaviours on the Publisher/Subscriber scheme.

-This example is a supplement to the UseCaseLauncher example, consisting on an application which ilustrates the effect the different kinds of Subscriber Durability have on sample storage.
+This example is a supplement to the UseCaseLauncher example, consisting on an application which illustrates the effect the different kinds of Subscriber Durability have on sample storage.

 2 - Configuration options
 --------------------------

 These are the main parameters that affect the behaviour of eProsima Fast RTPS and that are used in the Use Case set of example:

 - Reliability Kind

     Defines how eProsima Fast RTPS deals upon possible packet loss during data exchanges.

     + Best Effort: No arrival confirmation.
 It is fast but lost samples are not re-sent.
     + Reliable: With arrival confirmation.
 It is slower but provides guarantee that all lost samples are re-sent and eventually received by the subscriber.